shrutigrg/Clark_Project/README.md

           }
-  Mark the Case as closed after successful request 10.User should not be able to send the request second time , hence disable the button once Send button is clicked 11.Create/Update Case flexipage by adding Available Config and Case Config related list on the detail page 12.Write test classes with min 85% test coverage.
+  Mark the Case as closed after successful request 10.User should not be able to send the request second time , hence disable the button once Send button is clicked 11.Create/Update Case flexipage by adding Available Config and Case Config related list on the detail page.
+12.Write test classes with min 85% test coverage.